zenarcha/extraction-OS-capability/README.md

-Extraction Engineering Guide
+# Extraction Engineering Guide

 Use this guide whenever a task involves:

-Information extraction
+* Information extraction
-Structured outputs
+* Structured outputs
-Classification
+* Classification
-Entity extraction
+* Entity extraction
-Attribute extraction
+* Attribute extraction
-Recommendation inputs
+* Recommendation inputs
-Converting unstructured data into structured data
+* Converting unstructured data into structured data

-The documents in rules/ are the source of truth for extraction-related engineering decisions.
+The documents in `rules/` are the source of truth for extraction engineering decisions.

+---

-Objective
+# Objective

 Build extraction systems that are:

-Reliable
+* Reliable
-Structured
+* Structured
-Type-safe
+* Type-safe
-Production-ready
+* Production-ready
-Based on documented engineering guidance
+* Based on documented engineering guidance

+---

-Project Conventions
+# Project Conventions

 Unless the task specifies otherwise:

-Build extraction modules to be provider-agnostic.
+* Build extraction modules to be provider-agnostic.
-Use Instructor's from_provider().
+* Use Instructor's `from_provider()`.
-Make the provider configurable.
+* Make the provider configurable.
-Do not hardcode a provider.
+* Do not hardcode a provider.

+---

-Engineering Workflow
+# Engineering Workflow

 Follow this workflow for every extraction task.

+---

-0. Define the Extraction Task
+# 1. Define the Extraction Task

 This repository is designed to be reused across different extraction projects.
-It does not assume what information should be extracted.
+It does **not** assume what information should be extracted.

-If the extraction task has not been fully specified, work with the user to define it before designing the schema or implementing the extractor.
+If the extraction task has not been been fully defined, do not begin implementation.
+Work with the user to define the task first.

-Understand the business problem
+## Understand the business problem

 Ask the user to describe:

-What type of document will be processed?
+* What type of document will be processed?
-What business problem are they trying to solve?
+* What business problem are they are trying to solve?
-How will the extracted data be used?
+* How will the extracted data be used?
-Who or what consumes the extracted data?
+* Who or what will consume the extracted data?

-The user does not need to provide prompts, schemas or implementation details.
+The user does **not** need to provide prompts, schemas or implementation details.

-Design the extraction contract
+## Propose an extraction contract

-Based on the user's requirements:
+Based on the business problem:

-Propose the fields to extract.
+* Recommend the fields to extract.
-Explain why each field is useful.
+* Explain why each field is useful.
-Identify required and optional fields.
+* Identify required and optional fields.
-Propose enums, nested models and validation rules where appropriate.
+* Propose enums, nested models and validation rules where appropriate.
-Define the extraction scope.
+* Define the extraction scope.
-Provide an example structured output.
+* Provide an example structured output.

+Treat the extraction contract as a proposal.

-Do not assume the proposed schema is final.
+Do **not** assume it is final.

-Review the extraction contract
+## Review and approve

-Present the proposed extraction contract for approval.
+Present the proposed extraction contract to the user.

 Ask the user to:

-Add fields.
+* Add fields.
-Remove fields.
+* Remove fields.
-Rename fields.
+* Rename fields.
-Modify validation rules.
+* Modify validation rules.
-Confirm the extraction scope.
+* Confirm the extraction scope.

 Only begin implementation after the extraction contract has been approved.

+---

-1. Understand the Problem
+# 2. Understand the Requirements

 Before writing any code:

-Read the requirements carefully.
+* Read the project requirements carefully.
-Review the approved extraction contract.
+* Review the approved extraction contract.
-Understand how the extracted data will be used downstream.
+* Understand how the extracted data will be used downstream.
-Identify ambiguities or missing requirements.
+* Identify ambiguities or missing requirements.
-Ask clarifying questions before implementing.
+* Ask clarifying questions before implementing.
-Do not guess missing requirements.
+* Do not guess missing requirements.

-Clarify Project Decisions
+## Clarify project decisions

-Before implementing, identify any project-level decisions that affect the architecture but are not specified in:
+Identify any project-level decisions that are not specified in:

-The task requirements
+* The task requirements
-This guide
+* This guide
-The documented engineering rules
+* The engineering rules

 Examples include:

-Target LLM provider
+* Target LLM provider
-Scope of the implementation (general-purpose vs. task-specific) Testing strategy
+* Scope of the implementation (general-purpose vs. task-specific)
+* Testing strategy
-Deployment constraints
+* Deployment constraints
-Performance or latency requirements
+* Performance or latency requirements

 If these decisions cannot be inferred, ask for clarification before proceeding.

+---

-2. Design the Extraction
+# 3. Design the Extraction

 Before writing prompts or code, determine:

-What is the input?
+* What is the input?
+* What is the expected structured output?
-How will the extracted information be used downstream?
+* How will the extracted information be used downstream?
-What decisions or workflows will consume the extracted data?
-What is the required structured output?
-What should the output schema look like?
-Which fields are required?
-Which fields are optional?
+* Which workflows or decisions depend on it?
-Which engineering rules apply?
+* Which engineering rules apply?

+Design the extraction schema from the approved extraction contract.

-The extraction schema is the contract between the model and the application.
-Design it to support downstream requirements rather than the source document alone, and ensure it reflects the approved extraction contract.
+The schema is the contract between the model and the application.
+It should support downstream workflows rather than simply mirror the source document.

+---

-3. Choose the Right Approach
+# 4. Choose the Implementation Approach

-Determine the most appropriate implementation approach based on the requirements and the documented engineering rules.
+Determine the most appropriate implementation approach using the documented engineering rules.

 Consider whether the task should use:

-Structured Outputs
+* Structured Outputs
-Function Calling
+* Function Calling
-Standard text generation
+* Standard text generation

-If multiple approaches are appropriate, explain the trade-offs before choosing one.
+If multiple approaches are appropriate, explain the trade-offs before making a recommendation.

+---

-4. Implement
+# 5. Implement

 While implementing:

-Follow the applicable engineering rules.
+* Follow the applicable engineering rules.
-Keep prompts, schemas and implementation consistent.
+* Keep prompts, schemas and implementation consistent.
-Reuse existing schemas and components when appropriate.
+* Reuse existing schemas and components where appropriate.
-Prefer the simplest implementation that satisfies the requirements.
+* Prefer the simplest implementation that satisfies the requirements.
-Do not invent engineering practices that contradict the documented guidance.
+* Do not introduce engineering practices that contradict the documented guidance.

+---

-5. Design for Failure
+# 6. Design for Failure

-Assume things can go wrong.
+Assume the model can fail.

 Consider:

-Invalid input
+* Invalid input
-Missing information
+* Missing information
-Incomplete input
+* Incomplete input
-Malformed output
+* Malformed output
-Validation failures
+* Validation failures
-Model refusals
+* Model refusals

+Design explicit handling for these scenarios.

 Do not assume the model always returns valid data.

+---

-6. Test
+# 7. Test

 Before considering the implementation complete:

-Create representative fixtures.
+* Create representative fixtures.
-Add automated tests.
+* Add automated tests.
-Test edge cases.
+* Test edge cases.
-Test failure scenarios.
+* Test failure scenarios.
-Verify validation behaviour.
+* Verify schema validation.
+* Verify error handling.

+---

-7. Evaluate
+# 8. Evaluate

 Whenever prompts or extraction logic change:

-Run evaluations.
+* Run evaluations.
-Compare results with previous behaviour.
+* Compare results with previous behaviour.
-Verify that extraction quality has not regressed.
+* Verify that extraction quality has not regressed.

+---

-8. Prepare for Production
+# 9. Prepare for Production

 Before deployment:

-Review the implementation against the documented engineering rules.
+* Review the implementation against the documented engineering rules.
-Ensure prompts are version controlled.
+* Ensure prompts are version controlled.
-Plan a safe rollout strategy.
+* Plan a safe rollout strategy.
-Ensure monitoring is in place.
+* Ensure monitoring is in place.

+---

-When You're Unsure
+# When You're Unsure

 Stop before implementing.

 Explain:

-What is uncertain.
+* What is uncertain.
-Which engineering rules apply.
+* Which engineering rules apply.
-What additional information is needed.
+* What additional information is needed.

 Do not make assumptions.

+---

-Completion Checklist
+# Completion Checklist

 Before considering the task complete, verify that:

-The extraction task has been defined and approved.
+* The extraction task has been defined and approved.
-Requirements are understood.
+* Requirements are understood.
-The output schema is defined.
+* The extraction schema is defined.
-The appropriate extraction approach was chosen.
+* The implementation approach has been justified.
-The relevant engineering rules were followed.
+* The relevant engineering rules have been followed.
-Failure scenarios are handled.
+* Failure scenarios have been handled.
-Validation is implemented.
+* Validation has been implemented.
-Tests are included.
+* Tests have been added.
-Evaluations have been updated if prompts changed.
+* Evaluations have been updated where required.
-Production readiness has been considered.
+* Production readiness has been considered.

+---

-Source of Truth
+# Source of Truth

-Consult the documents in rules/ before making extraction-related engineering decisions.
+Consult the documents in `rules/` before making extraction engineering decisions.

 If this guide conflicts with a documented engineering rule, follow the documented engineering rule.